akeyhero/smart_logger_wrapper/README.md

 +  config.logger = SmartLoggerWrapper(Logger.new('log/production.log', 'daily')).with_position
 ```

-Note that it is strongly recommended to use the wrapper for all environments so that you can avoid exceptions such as `NoMethodError` due to the unique features of this library.
+Note that it is strongly recommended to use the wrapper for all kind of environments so that you can avoid exceptions such as `NoMethodError` due to the unique features of this library.

 You may want to put log messages to `STDOUT` in your development environment.
 Then: